 Wiggly Kids Need Fidgets to Learn

 In the “olden days”, kids were expected to sit still and listen.
 When they didn’t, they were in big trouble.
 Nowadays, teachers and parents understand that kids need to move in order to learn.
-Children who have special needs may have particular difficulty listening or maintaining attention to topic for what educators consider “appropriate” periods of time.
+Children who have special needs may have particular difficulty listening or maintaining attention to a topic for what educators consider “appropriate” periods of time.
 Thankfully, fidgets have become more and more commonplace in the classroom.
 Teachers have changed their classroom routines to include movement breaks and “brain breaks” so kids can get their “wiggles out”.
 But when it’s time to sit and listen, nothing beats a fidget for keeping busy hands still.

 Simple Fidgets from the Dollar $tore